 In addition to his work at Archio, Kyle has been involved in teaching architecture for several years, and currently teaches a unit on the post-graduate MArch Architecture course at The Bartlett (UCL).

 Mellis joined Archio as a Director in 2013, and has since led on a number of housing and community projects.
-With expertise in Listed Buildings and Planning Policy, she is also a member of the Tower Hamlets Design and Conservation Advisory Panel, advising the council’s planners on current applications and policy in the borough.
+With expertise in Urban Design, Listed Buildings and Planning Policy, she is also a member of the Harrow and Tower Hamlets Design Panels, advising the councils on current applications and policy in the borough.
 Her interest in 1950s council housing has led her to volunteer for the Twentieth Century Society.

 Mellis studied at the University of Cambridge and the Architectural Association in London.
 Since graduating Mellis has worked for Stirling Prize-winning FCBS, on the £50m Broadcasting Place for Leeds University (link), and on large urban design studies (link) for Gort Scott Architects.